vkbo/novelWriter/docs/source/write_structure.rst

 This section covers the structure of a novel project.

 This section concerns files under the Novel type root folder only.
-There are some restrictions and features that only applies to these type of files.
+There are some restrictions and features that only apply to these types of files.

 .. _a_struct_heads: